wooknight/phpcallgraph/readme.txt

                             by dot, e.g. png, svg, pdf, ps, ...
                             (see http://graphviz.org/doc/info/output.html)
     -o / --outputfile       Output file
+    -u / --umloutputdir     UML output directory (only used for the umlgraph output format
     -r / --recursive        Analyze directories recursive
     -d / --dotcommand       Set dot command
     -n / --noexternalcalls  Do not show calls to methods or functions which are